gillesirit/analogy/README.md

 The GloVe embedding that we used can be found on https://nlp.stanford.edu/projects/glove/ as http://nlp.stanford.edu/data/glove.6B.zip.

-We provide BATS, Google and DiffVec datasets a CSV.
+We provide BATS, Google and DiffVec datasets.
 These are the data we used to train and test.
 Regarding SAT dataset, please kindly ask Peter Turney.

 # Analogy classification